amphp/http-client/README.md

 ### WHAT IS IT?

-Artax offers a full-featured HTTP/1.1 client, an object-oriented toolkit modeling the HTTP/1.1 protocol and a spec-compliant content-negotiation API for PHP 5.3+.
+Artax is a full-featured HTTP/1.1 client built on the HTTP/1.1 protocol as specified in RFC 2616.

-### HTTP Client

-The Artax HTTP Client API is designed for standards-compliant HTTP resource traversal and RESTful web service consumption.
-At it's core, the Artax HTTP client aims to simplify HTTP communications without obscuring the underlying protocol.
-It's the hope of the project maintainers that Artax will both simplify your interactions with external HTTP resources and improve your understanding of how the protocol works.
+Its API is designed to simplify standards-compliant HTTP resource traversal and RESTful web service consumption without obscuring the underlying HTTP protocol.

 ##### Features